Node.js CommonJS/ESM Interop: Edges and Dual Packages

 return mod.default;

-The require(esm) Solution
+The require(esm) path

-// works in Node v24
+// works in Node versions with require(esm) support

 const utils = require('./utils.mjs');